Milnor fibre boundary of a non-isolated surface singularity: The Main Algorithm: the plumbing graph of

-Recall that in this section we assume that the graph $\gc$ satisfies Assumption B. First, we construct the plumbing graph of the open book of $\partial F$ with binding $V_g$ and fibration $\arg(g):\partial F\setminus V_g\to S^1$ (cf. (\ref{CC})).
-Hence, we have to determine the shape of the graph together with its arrows, and endow it by the genus and Euler number decorations and a multiplicity system (cf. (\ref{bek:mult})).
-The graph will be determined as a covering graph $G$ of $\gc$, modified with strings, cf. (\ref{ss:2.3b})--(\ref{re:2.3.1}).
-In order to do this, we have to provide the {\em covering data of the graph--covering} (cf. (\ref{def:2.3.2})).
+First, we construct the plumbing graph of the open book decomposition of $\partial F$ with binding $V_g$ and fibration $\arg(g):\partial F\setminus V_g\to S^1$, cf. \ref{CC} and \ref{bek:mult}.
+Hence, we have to determine the shape of the graph together with its arrows, and endow it with the genus and Euler number decorations and a multiplicity system.
+The graph will be determined as a covering graph $G$ of $\gc$, modified with \ix{graph!resolution!string} strings as in \ref{re:2.3.1}.
+In order to do this, we have to provide the {\em covering data of the graph--covering}, see \ref{def:2.3.2}.\ix{graph!covering!data}

 \begin{bekezdes}{\bf Step 1. --- The covering data of the vertices $\{\n_v\}_{v\in \calv(\gc)}$.}\labelpar{s1}